 Net Cost of System/Annual Cost of Power Produced by the System = Payback Time in Years

-In Las Vegas, payback time averages 8-14 years for a system purchased outright.
-This number might not be listed on your proposal, but it’s really easy to figure out.
-You just divide the annual cost of power the system makes into the net cost of the system to see how many years of full price power it would take to equal the net cost of your solar.
-Since power rates from NV Energy can go up or down, we’ll use today’s per kwh price to estimate payback time.
+In Las Vegas, payback time averages 8-14 years for a system purchased outright using this simple payback formula.
+This number might not be listed on your proposal, but it’s effortless to figure out.
+You just divide the annual value of power the system makes into the system’s net cost to see how many years of full-price power it would take to equal your solar system’s net cost.
+Since power rates from NV Energy can go up or down, we’ll use today’s per kWh price to estimate payback time.